-Given that participants will receive a single dose of V114 or Prevnar 13TM, compliance will not be calculated.
-However, the number and proportion of randomized participants receiving V114 or Prevnar 13TMwill be summarized (Section 9.12).
+Given that participants will receive just a single dose of V114 or Prevnar 13TM and a single dose of PNEUMOVAXTM23, compliance will not be calculated.
+However, the number and proportion of randomized participants receiving each vaccination will be summarized (Section 9.12).